AstrOOnauta/react-native-international-phone-number/README.md

 - 📱 Works with iOS, Android (Cross-platform) and Expo;
 - 🎨 Lib with UI customizable;
-- 🌎 Phone Input Mask according to the selected country;
+- 🌎 Phone Input Mask according with the selected country;
-- 👨‍💻 Functional and class component support.
+- 👨‍💻 Functional and class component support;
+- 🈶 18 languages supported.

 <br>